 2. Let software do the heavy lifting

 It’s the busiest time of the year, and every minute you spend updating contacts, tallying up donation totals, or sending confirmation emails by hand is time you aren’t connecting with donors.
-There are tons of nonprofit management tools to help you raise money and stay organized:
+Givebutter offers a robust suite of nonprofit management tools to help you raise money and stay organized—all completely free:

-- Online fundraising platform: Build fundraising pages, create donation forms, sell event tickets, track campaign data, and interact with supporters.
+- Online fundraising platform: Build fundraising pages, create donation forms, and sell event tickets with a free fundraising platform like Raise.

-- Email marketing platform: Send marketing emails and transactional emails (confirmations and receipts) and save time with templates.
+- Email marketing platform: Quickly design engaging marketing emails and transactional emails (confirmations and receipts) with an all-in-one tool like Engage.

-- Customer relationship management (CRM) system: Store and analyze supporter information and understand your donor base with a CRM.
+- Customer relationship management (CRM) system: Store and analyze supporter information and understand your donor base with a free CRM like Track.

 Hand the menial work over to the robots!